satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # Note
 Since some inexperienced users recently found this guide too complicated and also encountered errors when running it, I decided to simplify it so that everyone can run it.

-With the changes in the PicCap UI, the additional code from @neogeo for the HyperHDR installer and the countless tips from @awawa-de, I was finally able to put together a new HyperHDR version that simplifies everything.
+With the changes in the PicCap UI, the additional code from @neogeo for the HyperHDR installer and the countless tips from @awawa-dev, I was finally able to put together a new HyperHDR version that simplifies everything.

 This guide is based on @awawa-dev NV12 implementation and new LUT calibration method in HyperHDR, @sundermann NV12 customisation in hyperion-webos, @neogeo Add Settings Panel with LUT installation selector option in Settings menu of hyperhdr-webos-loader and Add NV12 to PicCap-UI by @satgit62.